Consensys/eth2.0-dafny/ssz-notes.md

 We may also check that the sequence of bytes to be decoded has been fully consumed at the end of the decoding process.

+### Py-ssz

+The tests for bitvectors seem to assume that every encoded bitvector has a size which is a multiple of 8.

+### Java implementation

+The java implementation (Cava) does not seem to encode vectors (nor bitvectors).
+It does not support bitList neither.
+It provides encoding for String that are not in simple-serilise.md.
+The encoding does not seem to be recursively defined.
+For instance there methods for encoding List of int8, list of int16 and so on.

 ## Dafny notes

 Match can only be used on datatype not on classes.